 All Keystone Academy Trust academies will participate in the Fair Access Protocol of Lincolnshire County Council.
-Students allocated under Fair Access Protocols will take precedence over those on a reserve list or awaiting appeal.
+Pupils allocated under Fair Access Protocols will take precedence over those on a reserve list or awaiting appeal.

-10 Reserve List
+10. Reserve List

-10.1 For admissions into the Intake Year the admission authorities for these academies will operate a reserve list.
-In the normal admissions round if we refuse a place at one of our academies your child is automatically placed on the reserve list, unless you have been offered a higher preference school.
+For admissions into the Intake Year (Reception pupils) the admission authorities for Keystone Academy Trust academies will operate a reserve list.
+In the normal admissions round, if we refuse a place at one of our academies your child is automatically placed on the reserve list, unless you have been offered a higher preference school.

 This list is kept in the order of the oversubscription criteria, as required by the School Admissions Code.
 Children can move up and down the list depending on where other children are ranked against the oversubscription criteria.
-The admission authority must not take account of the time you have been on the list when allocating places.
-For the Intake Year the list is held by the local authority school admissions team until the end of August.
-After this, the academies keep this list until the end of the summer term.
-Parents wishing to remain on the list must contact the relevant academy for more information.
+The admissions authority must not take account of the time you have been on the list when allocating places.
+For the Intake Year, the list is held by the local authority school admissions team until the end of August.
+After this, the academies keep this list until the end of the summer term (July 2027).
+The list is then abolished.
+Parents wishing to remain on the list must contact the relevant school for more information.

-Parents making In-Year applications for a child who is not offered a school place may put their child's details onto an in-year reserve list, which is maintained by each individual academy.
-The child's details will remain on this list to the end of the academic year, at which point the parents will be contacted to ascertain whether they wish to remain on the list beyond that point.
+Parents making In-Year applications for a child who is not offered a school place may put their child's details onto an in-year reserve list, which is maintained by each individual school.
+The child's details will remain on this list to the end of the academic year, at which point the parents need to contact the school to inform that they wish to remain on the list beyond that point.

-11 In-Year Admissions
+11. In-Year Admissions

-11.1 Parents can apply through the parent portal online at www.lincolnshire.gov.uk/schooladmissions or call 01522 782030 and request a paper application form.
-If there are more applications than places for a particular year group, the oversubscription criteria as detailed above will be used to distinguish how the places will be allocated.
+Parents can apply through the parent portal online at www.lincolnshire.gov.uk/schooladmissions or call 01522 782030 and request a paper application form.
+If there are more applications than places for a particular year group, the oversubscription criteria, as detailed above, will be used to distinguish how the places will be allocated.
 In all cases where a place is refused at the school, the applicant will be informed of their right of appeal to an independent panel.
+The appeal form can be found on each school's website.